Kocal/yousign-backend-review-test/README.md

-vendor                         Install composer dependencies unit-test                      Run PhpUnit unit testsuite func-test                      Run PhpUnit functionnal testsuite
+vendor                         Install composer dependencies unit-test                      Run PhpUnit unit testsuite func-test                      Run PhpUnit functionnal testsuite messenger-consume              Consume messages from the messenger, use ARGS to pass options
 ```
 **We encourage you to have fun during this challenge!**